aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 ### Custom Domain Name

 Custom domain names are simpler and more intuitive URLs that you can provide to your API users.
-Each custom domain name can be associated with a single API stage.
-Use `HttpApiMapping` to map the your custom name to a specific stage.
+Custom domains name are associated to API stages.

 The code snippet below creates a custom domain and configures a default domain mapping for your API by creating a default `HttpApiMapping` that maps the custom domain to the `$default` stage of the API.